utk1801/fsdse-python-assignment-102/README.md

-# fsdse-python-assignment-102
-# Determine if a string is a rotation of another
+# Determine if a string s1 is a rotation of another string s2, by calling (only once) a function is_substring.

 #  Constraints
 * Can we assume the string is ASCII?
   * Yes